Daring-Crypto-Ventures/DCV-policy/Terms of Service/hodl-totals/EN-Terms-of-Service.md

 ### Developer access

-Note that the Script having access to those services doesn’t mean we do.
+Note that the Script having access to these services doesn’t mean that developers do.
 We, as the developers, won’t have direct access to any of those services neither to your data within your Google account or domain.

 ### Revoking access